devconsoft/web-rotate/README.md

 ### title (string)
 Specifies the title of the top page.
 Defaults to "Web Rotate".

+### skip (list of integers)
+The skip mechanism allows for an easy way to skip a specific item.
+It is especially useful when used in the URL.
+The first item has index 0.

+Passing a skip-value in the URL will completely override any skip-list defined in the configuration file.

+Example (skips item 3 and 6): `?skip=2&skip=5`

 ## Special use of hash in URL
 The hash part of the URL has special meaning to web rotate, it is used to pass a one time start index.